NDCLab/template-tool/.github/PULL_REQUEST_TEMPLATE/general-template.md

 ---

 ## Changes made
-* a succint bulleted list of the changes made along with any new behavior
+A succint bulleted list of the changes made along with any new behavior:

+* change-0 and behavior-change-0

-## Issues Resolved
+## Issues/Requests Resolved
-* a bulleted list of the issues resolved with the corresponding issue number if available
+A bulleted list of the issues or requests resolved with the corresponding number if available:

+* issue #000

 ## Next Actions
 If applicable, what new issues does this PR create?

-For example, a test-request or a request-of-documentation.
+* next-action-0

 ## Notes
 What additional information should a reviewer know?